sulemvn/QuantumKnapsack/README.md

 ## Conclusion
 This study highlights quantum annealing as a more efficient, albeit less precise, solution for complex optimization problems like the Knapsack Problem.

+_Note: Detailed instructions and requirements are available in the report._